/

 The EE overlap

 BT's consumer broadband pitch still overlaps heavily with EE.
 BT uses EE's mobile network for Halo backup features, and BT's TV proposition is clearly centred on EE TV.
-The new twist is that BT Mobile is also being revived for BT Broadband customers, so BT appears to be keeping the BT brand active while still leaning on the wider EE network and product ecosystem.
+The newer twist is that BT Mobile is back for BT Broadband customers, so BT is keeping the BT brand active while still leaning on the wider EE network and product ecosystem.

 FAQs